 Our Analysis and Test Results

 The Classic SD Swiss Army Knife is a tiny, multi-purpose, well-made piece of equipment.
-If you hardly have room in your pocket or purse for more than a car key and a house key, the Classic should slide in there virtually unnoticed.
+If you hardly have room in your pocket or purse for more than a car key and a house key, the Classic SD should slide in virtually unnoticed.
 Unnoticed, that is until you need it.
 Despite the toy-like stature, this little tool packs in function and quality at a very affordable price.
-It is nearly the smallest in our test but comes with features, which are each very useful and functional, despite their tiny stature.
-If you are looking for a knife to virtually disappear on your keychain, but roar to practical life whenever you need to tackle some light-duty task - (this could describe a significant portion of the world's citizens) - look no further than the Victorinox Classic.
-If this knife won't satisfy your needs, you'll probably want to look into getting yourself a multi-tool.
+It is nearly the smallest in our test but comes with features, each very useful and functional, despite their tiny stature.
+If you are looking for a knife to virtually disappear on your keychain but roar to practical life whenever you need to tackle some light-duty task - (this could describe a significant portion of the world's citizens) - look no further than the Victorinox Classic SD.
+If this knife doesn't satisfy your needs, you'll probably want to look into getting yourself a multi-tool.

 Blade and Edge Integrity

 Victorinox brings a long history of well-made blades to the table.
-The blade is slim and short, and therefore isn't suitable for extended cutting or rugged tasks.
-However, for most household and office tasks, it is more than adequate.
+The blade is slim and short and therefore isn't suitable for extended cutting or laborious tasks.
+However, it is more than adequate for most household and office tasks.
 Upon initial deployment, the blade seems flimsy.
 However, in years and years of usage, our testing team has yet to see any failures.

-The high-quality stainless steel throughout, firmly affixed and colorful side plates, combined with smooth operating hinges, results in a tiny tool that inspires confidence.
+The high-quality stainless steel throughout, firmly affixed, and colorful side plates, combined with smooth operating hinges, resulting in a tiny tool that inspires confidence.
 Aside from misplacing tweezers and toothpicks, our testers have had no trouble with the integrity of the Classic SD knife.

 — Jediah Porter

 Ad-free.
 Influence-free.
 Powered by Testing.